dereknovak/Personal-Resources/definitions.md

 ### Pass-by-Value

-  This example illustrates how Ruby appears to handle mutable objects as **pass-by-value** when a non-destructive method is called on them.
-This behavior suggests that Ruby uses a *copy* of the original object, preventing the original object from being mutated.
+  As illustrated from this example, Ruby appears to exhibit a **pass-by-value** object passing strategy when passing mutable objects to non-destructive methods.
+This behavior suggests that the method uses a *copy* of the original object, preventing the original object from being mutated.

   Example
   ```Ruby